Hagerhussien3/traning/README.md

-# 🛒 Fawry Rise Journey - E-Commerce System
+# 🛒  E-Commerce System

 ## 📌 Overview

-This project is a full-stack e-commerce system designed as part of the **Fawry Rise Journey Internship Challenge**.
-The system supports product management, shopping cart functionality, expiration and shipping rules, and secure checkout with validation.
+This project is a  system supports product management, shopping cart functionality, expiration and shipping rules, and secure checkout with validation.

 ---